Not trick-or-treating this Halloween? There are still plenty of fun ways to have a spooktastic Halloween party celebration at home

 I’m a believer in the fact that your kids are going to love whatever you try and do at home for them.
 Honestly.
-A small private party with games and decorations and an inventive different kind of Trick or Treat can be even more special than traipsing around for an hour sweating under a Halloween costume that was (let’s be honest) designed to be worn at the end of Autumn, when the temperature drops!
+A small private family party with games and decorations and an inventive kind of Trick or Treat can be even more special than traipsing around for an hour sweating under a Halloween costume that was (let’s be honest) designed to be worn at the end of Autumn, when the temperature drops!

 2. Purchase any other decorations early.
 I mean now, if you haven’t already!
 Compared to previous years, there is a distinct lack of Halloween merchandise in the shops here in Singapore, which means that if you don’t have a box hidden away, you’ll need to do this as soon as possible.
-If you are considering purchasing online, you’ll need time for items to arrive!
+If you are purchasing online, you’ll need time for items to arrive!
 There’s nothing more annoying than that 6ft inflatable pumpkin arriving in November!

 3. Send out the invitations.
-With current restrictions only allowing 5 persons to visit your house at one time, make sure your invitations go out early too – so you can invite someone else in case someone declines – making the most of your quota!
+With current restrictions only allowing two persons to visit your house at one time, make sure your invitations go out early too – so you can invite someone else in case someone declines – making the most of your quota!
 Make sure you include an end time – so that you have time to relax afterwards!

 4. Plan.
 Your party doesn’t need to go on for hours and hours – but you want to make it as fun as you can.
 Decided if you will be letting kids watch a movie (factor in games and snack time on top of the movie time).

-6. Set the mood.
+- Set the mood.
 Nothing sets the scene better than a mixture of music and spooky sounds.
 Grab an online playlist – or make your own.

-8.Games.
+- Games.
 Organise a couple of games – team and individual.
-From traditional bobbing for apples (switch over the water and apples between participants) to dangling donuts, balloon stomping, pumpkin drop, musical pumpkins and spaghetti eyeball dig!
+From traditional bobbing for apples (switch over the water and apples between participants) to dangling doughnuts, balloon stomping, pumpkin drop, musical pumpkins and spaghetti eyeball dig!
 You can be as messy – or not – as you choose!
 Here are some ideas for 7 to 11-year-olds that we used last year:

-9. Crafts.
+- Crafts.
 Getting the kids crafty can be a lot of fun – from scary toilet roll eyes, paper monster lanterns, witch wind catchers or flying ghosts.
 Set up some easy crafts and pre-prepare the materials needed.

-10. Trick or Treat.
+6. Trick or Treat.
 Ok – so this is the big one, the one that concerns people the most.
-There is no denying that Trick or Treating isn’t going to be “normal” this year, but hiding some candy around the space you have can be just as fun!
+There is no denying that Trick or Treating isn’t going to be “normal” again this year, but hiding some candy around the space you have can be just as fun!
 Why not turn out the lights to make it even more difficult and spooky?
 Cellophane goodie bags with a glowstick inside are fun to find, or decorate some leftover plastic Easter eggs!
 You can make toilet roll monster piñatas – or even ghost lollipops to find.
 You can hide the candy – or have the children find the ghost to win the candy.
 Throw in some clues and you have a Spooky Scavenger Hunt!

-12. Halloween Movie Time.
+7. Halloween Movie Time.
 If you are happy to keep the little monsters a bit longer, you can get them settled in front of a Halloween movie – but if they are on a sugar high you might want to turn out the lights and let them have a boogie instead!

 What if you have kids of differing ages?
 Why not try and organise with your friends to each take a different age group?
-One of you can host 7-9 year olds whilst the other hosts for the 4-6 year olds.
+One of you can host 7-9-year-olds whilst the other hosts for the 4-6-year-olds.
 This makes concentrating on one set of games much easier.
 If you are not ‘swapping’ kids, why not ask the invitees to bring along some candy to share – thus making it a little lighter on your pocket?